A Lattice Boltzmann Method for Non-Newtonian Blood Flow in Coiled Intracranial Aneurysms: Lattice Boltzmann Method for Volume-Averaged Navier-Stokes

 We combine the D3Q27 LBM for VANSE developed in \cite{Hoecker2018,Maier2021} with a variable relaxation-rate for the non-Newtonian viscosity as discussed in \cite{Ouared2005,Boyd2007,Ashrafizaadeh2009}.
 We discretize the time interval $(0,T)$ into uniform steps of size $\Delta t$ and the domain $\Omega$ into uniform cubical cells of length $\Delta x$.
-The microscopic particle densities $f_i$ into the 27 discrete velocity directions $\vec{c}_i$ are related to the macroscopic quantities by
+For D3Q27, one uses 27 discrete velocity directions $\vec{c}_i$ leading to a lattice speed of sound $c_s = 1/\sqrt{3}$ and respective lattice weights $w_i$, whose values are given e.g. in \cite{Krueger2017,Succi2018}.
+The respective microscopic particle densities $f_i$ are related to the macroscopic quantities (density, velocity, pressure) by